Jump$tart and CEE

 Investing101 – Chapter 10.
 Investor’s Guide To Success

 Many investors buy and sell financial assets through discount brokerage firms that provide inexpensive investment services and advice using financial technology.
-Lesson – What Is A Brokerage?
+Lesson – Finding the Right Brokerage Account

 Federal regulation of financial markets is designed to ensure that investors have access to accurate information about potential investments and are protected from fraud.
 Investing101 – Chapter 06.
 Fundamental Analysis – Understanding Earnings and Cash Flow